abeconnelly/scratch/Documentation/Tile-Library-v1.md

 TileSequence []{
   SequeunceLen  8byte
+  Sequence      []byte

   TileRepresentation  8byte
   TileOffset    []RByte
-  Sequence      []byte
+  SpanLen       []byte

   SequenceAlt                 []{ 24byte }
   SequenceAltOverflowStride   8byte

+  NSequenceAltOverflow           8byte
   SequenceAltOverflowOffset   []8byte
-  SequenceAltOverflow   []dlugosz
+  SequenceAltOverflow         []{
+    SpanLen dluygosz
+    MAlt    dluygosz
+    Alt     []{
+      Len:SeqLen  dlugosz (odd bits given to Len) AltSequence []byte (as 2bit)
     }
+  }

+  NSpanLenOverflow  dlugosz
+  SpanLenOverflow   []{
+    Index             dlugosz
+    Length            dlugosz
+  }

+}
 ```

-SequenceLen is the number of 2bit bases in the Sequence (so Sequence is floor( (clamp(0,SequenceLen)-1)/8 )).
+SequenceLen is the number of 2bit bases in the Sequence.
 TileRepresentation gives the TileOffset byte number (4 should be fine for now).
-TileOffsets give the start of each tile step in the the 2bit base pair Sequence representation.
-That is,
+TileOffset give the start of each tile step in base pair co-ordinates (0 reference).
-TileOffsets need to be shifted accordingly to find the proper start of the genomic sequence tile.
+TileOffset need to be shifted accordingly to find the proper start of the genomic sequence tile.
 SequenceAlt is chosen to be fixed width so that the most common queries can be answered quickly.
 Any alt sequences not able to fit in the SequenceAlt element are put into the SequenceAltOverflow
 array.

+SpanLen holds the "Seed Tile Length" of each tile.
+If the SpanLen at a tile position exceeds 254,
+the value 255 will be used to indicate that the span length should be determined by looking
+up the index in the SpanOverflow table.

 The 24byte SequenceAlt representation is as follows